ArcaneCircle/color-lines/README.md

 # Color Lines

-Color Lines game for Delta Chat forked from [this project](https://github.com/arnisritins/Color-Lines)
+Color Lines (a.k.a.
+WinLines or WinLinez) game to compete with friends in groups on Delta Chat.

 ## Features